netzero-labs/netzero-labs/docs/faq/FAQ.md

 * Enabling **Time-Based Control** mode.
 * Setting **Energy Exports** to **Everything (solar and battery)**.
 * Setting a **low backup reserve**.
+* Keeping the utility rate plan up to date (for dynamic pricing plans).

 However, these settings alone do not guarantee export.
 The final decision remains with Tesla.